TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 4 Cloud Fundamentals/AZ 01 Azure Global Infrastructure.md

 - Restrictions: Certain restrictions are imposed on the deployment of services in certain regions.
 For example, some regions are only available as a backup or failover target.

-- Sovereignty: Certain regions are assigned to specific sovereign entities.
-While all regions are Azure regions, these sovereign regions are completely isolated from the rest of Azure.

 - Costs